Livestock crush: Specialist crushes

 Specialist crushes are made for various purposes.
 For example, those designed for cattle with very long horns (such as Highland cattle or Texas Longhorn cattle) are low-sided or very wide, to avoid damage to the horns.
 Other specialist crushes include those for tasks such as automatic scanning, foot-trimming or clipping the hair under the belly, and smaller crushes (calf cradles) for calves.

 Standing stocks for cattle and horses are more commonly stand-alone units, not connected to races (alleys) except for handling animals not accustomed to being handled.
 These stand-alone units may be permanent or portable.
 Some portable units disassemble for transport to shows and sales.
 These units are used during grooming and also with veterinary procedures performed with the animal standing, especially if it requires heavy sedation, or to permit surgery under sedation rather than general anesthesia.
 For some surgical procedures, this is reported to be efficient.
 These units also are used during some procedures that require a horse to stand still, but without sedation.

 There are two different types of specialised crushes used in rodeo arenas.
 Those for the "rough stock" events, such as bronc riding and bull riding, are known as bucking chutes or rough-riding chutes.
-For events such as steer roping, the crush is called a roping chute.
-The rough-riding chutes are notably higher in order to hold horses and adult bulls, and have platforms and rail spacing that allows riders and assistants to access the animal from above.
+For events such as calf roping, steer roping and team roping, the crush is called a roping chute.
+The rough-riding chutes are notably higher in order to hold adult bucking horses and bulls, and have platforms and rail spacing that allows riders and assistants to access the animal from above.
 These chutes release the animal and the rider through a side gate.
 A roping chute is large enough to contain a steer of the size used in steer wrestling and may also have a seat above the chute for an operator.
 The steer or calf is released through the front of the chute.